causaliq/causaliq/README.md

 The **CausalIQ** ecosystem is composed of modular projects that can be used independently or together:

 - **zenodo-sync**: Integration with Zenodo for dataset and result synchronization.
-- **causaliq-pipeline**: Orchestration of causal discovery experiments and LLM integration using Dask and Snakemake.
+- **causaliq-workflow**: Orchestration of causal discovery experiments and LLM integration using CI-inspired workflows and Dask.
 - **causaliq-discovery**: Core statistical algorithms for Bayesian network structure learning.
-- **causaliq-experiments**: Published experiment configurations, datasets, and results.
+- **causaliq-papers**: Experiment configurations, datasets, and results for published papers.
 - **causaliq-score**: Optimized scoring functions for evaluating graph structures.
 - **causaliq-analysis**: Tools for statistical analysis and metrics of learnt graphs.
 - **causaliq-knowledge**: Integration of large language models, human expertise etc. to assist with graph generation, causal direction inference, and interpretation.